w3f/polkadot-wiki/docs/learn-launch.md

 ## Polkadot 2.0

-After the release of Polkadot 1.0, research for the next version of Polkadot will begin.
-However these areas of possible research are subject to change as Polkadot evolves.
-Possible areas of research could include:

-- Nested or heirarchical Relay Chains, where Relay Chains could be connected through parachains.
-- Support for three tiers of parachains, each working in parallel to one another.
-- A Verifiable Delay Function (VDF) inside the protocol.

 With the release of Polkadot 1.0, researchers have begun research for the next version of the Polkadot network.
 With many questions yet to be answered, as of now, some big areas of research will be in: